Accounting, a CPA in four years!

-- You will receive individualized attention in the classroom and in advising.
-Guest speakers, professional conferences, individual resume review, provide professional development opportunities.
+Receive individualized attention in the classroom and in advising.
+Listen to guest speakers, attend professional conferences, get a resume review, and participate in professional development opportunities.
+You can become a CPA in four years.

 - Our broad based, liberal arts curriculum is designed with the general needs of employers in mind.
 You will develop the skills you need to succeed in your career: accounting expertise and skills in critical thinking, analysis, and communication.